serrhiy/SelfAssessment/Skills/NodeJS.md

 ## Node.js and backend

 - Internals and concepts
-  - Strong and weak sides of node.js
+  - Strong and weak sides of node.js 👂 heard
   - Stateful and stateless servers
   - Nonblocking I/O and blocking code
   - Event loop phases
   - Event loop microtasks and macrotasks
-  - Garbage collection
+  - Garbage collection 🖐️ used
-  - Node.js LTS schedule
+  - Node.js LTS schedule 🖐️ used
-  - I/O-bound, CPU-bound, memory-bound tasks
+  - I/O-bound, CPU-bound, memory-bound tasks 👂 heard
   - Interactive applications (close to real-time)
 - Modularity, layers and dependencies
-  - CommonJS modules
+  - CommonJS modules 🖐️ used
-  - ECMAScript modules
+  - ECMAScript modules 🖐️ used
   - Module `node:module`
   - Caching in CJS and ESM
   - Modules as singletons
   - Contexts and scripts module `node:vm`
-  - Dependencies: `npm`, `node_modules`
+  - Dependencies: `npm`, `node_modules`🖐️ used
-  - Files `package.json`, `package-lock.json`
+  - Files `package.json`, `package-lock.json` 🖐️ used
   - Module-based permissions model
   - Isolation with modularity
   - Dependency injection